Garufi1962596/Garufi1962596.github.io/_posts/2023-10-06-VB_Pratical_Homework.md

-# Pratical Homework in VB
+# Pratical Homework1 in VB

 ## Write a program in C# or VB.NET that creates a window containing a single line, point, circle, rectangle.